9 Top Companies that Buy Houses for Cash in 2024

 • Offerpad

-4. Trade-in and ‘buy before you sell’ companies
+4. ‘Buy before you sell’ companies

 Many people need to sell their existing home in order to have enough funds to cover the purchase of their new home.
-Some companies provide or specialize in what are known as trade-in or “buy before you sell” programs to facilitate a smoother process.
+Some companies provide or specialize in what are known as “buy before you sell” programs to facilitate a smoother process.

-Generally, trade-in companies will offer to buy your current home or present modern, convenient options that free up your equity to buy a new house and remove the need for a home sale contingency.
+Generally, these companies will offer to buy your current home or present modern, convenient options that free up your equity to buy a new house and remove the need for a home sale contingency.

-Example of home trade-in companies or “buy before you sell” platforms:
+Examples of “buy before you sell” platforms:

 Yes, You Can Buy Before You Sell.
 Why Move Twice?